openebs-archive/openebs-docs/docs/prerequisites.md

 ------

-This section will help you to understand the pre-requisites forthe OpenEBS installation in a kubernetes installed environment.
+This section will help you to understand the pre-requisites for the OpenEBS installation in a kubernetes installed environment.

 The minimum requirements for the OpenEBS installation are

 1.  k8s cluster

-2. Each k8s Node should have an open-iscsi package installed on it.
+2. Each k8s Node should have an open-iscsi package installed on it

-**k8s cluster configuration**
+### **k8s cluster configuration**

 OpenEBS is a Containerized Storage solution that can be orchestrated by  Kubernetes.
 To understand how to use OpenEBS with Kubernetes, you must familiarize yourself with [Kubernetes Storage Concepts](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), specifically: